apache/shenyu-website/content/en/projects/soul/register-center-design/index.md

    ├    ├     ├               ├──${ip:prot}
 ```

-Etcd register client will save data to etcd when soul client is started.
+Etcd register client will save data to etcd when shenyu client is started.

 Etcd register server will keep watching the change of data node.